YanaSiao/polimi-cse-study-materials/nlp/README.md

 ## Content Breakdown
 Inside this directory, you will find:
-* **`exam-questions.md`**: A comprehensive, topic-grouped list of exam questions ordered exactly as the material is presented in the lectures.
+* ~~**`exam-questions.md`**: A comprehensive, topic-grouped list of exam questions ordered exactly as the material is presented in the lectures.~~
-  > *Note: These questions were compiled using two official exams from each year (2023, 2024, and 2025).*
+  > *Note: These questions were compiled using two exams samples from each year (2023, 2024, and 2025).*

+- I have a "test questions" bank ordered by topic and "open questions" bank, but I am still waiting for the professor's permission to publish them.
+If you need them now, contact me in telegram (NLP group chat).

 ## Study & Survival Suggestions